-How to Get YouTube Live Alerts in Discord
+How to Get YouTube Live Notifications in Discord

 Why Use a Bot Instead of YouTube Notifications?